gaswelder/che/README.md

 The translator will replace every import statement with type declarations and function prototypes extracted from the referenced module.
-This is exactly what C programmers do, except they put the declarations into a separate file and include it.
+This is what C programmers do, except they put the declarations into a separate file and include it.
 The translator will also track all the referenced modules and put them to the C compiler's command line.

 Modules are searched first in the internal modules library, and then in current working directory.
 If import name begins with "./", the module